The 10 Most Asked Roofing Payment Questions

-A contractor who wants to avoid paying taxes or have low accountability for the job may insist upon a cash-only deal.
+A contractor who wants to avoid paying taxes or lacks accountability for the job may insist upon a cash-only deal.
 Choose a contractor with multiple payment methods, a verifiable reputation and an enforceable contract.

 9. How can I protect myself when paying cash?

-If you insist upon paying with cash, make sure you get a payment receipt with your name, a description of the service, the date and the amount paid.
+If you insist on paying with cash, ensure you get a receipt with your name, a description of the service, and the date and amount paid.
 Do not pay for a job upfront and wait until complete.

 10. Can I pay a contractor without an invoice?